 - Benefit from the technical and professional interaction with others

-More than 10 000 experts from companies, industry, academia and governments participate in 174 TCs and SCs in more than 1000 working groups in the IEC.
+Close to 20 000 experts from companies, industry, academia and governments participate in 174 TCs and SCs in more than 1000 working groups in the IEC.

 They are sent by their organizations to discuss and agree on the rules that are needed to design, produce, operate, install, test, maintain and overhaul millions of devices and systems.

 These experts offer their time, knowledge, commitment and enthusiasm to ensure the safety, efficiency, performance and reliability of products, systems and equipment that use or produce electricity or contain electronics.
 Many of these experts enjoy a world-wide reputation in their field.